 Have you looked around and considered how many electronic devices you are using on a daily basis?
 Our lives are totally surrounded by electronics assisting us, guiding us and sometimes frustrating us too.
 They have even made their way into the world of pet doors.

 Pet Doors are a great way to have a happy and healthy pup.
 There are so many options, how does anyone choose?
-The first step is separating facts from fiction.
+The first step is separating pet door facts from fiction.
 Pet Door experts have come together to tackle the top 10 pet doors myths!

 Have you ever wondered which species is better, cats or dogs?
 Of course you have.
 It’s one of those timeless wars of the ages.
 Both sides have fought valiantly and sent their argumentative volleys to the other side in the course of battle with valid, documented facts in well calculated, scientific debates.
 Today you might expect another, well written document calmly and collectedly explaining the benefits of our feline companions over their canine alternatives.